comprna/R2Dtool/README.md

 - Other columns aren't considered during annotation or liftover, and can be used to store additional information of interest
 - A header containing column names is expected for annotation and liftover
 - Issues with transcript_id and transcript_version?
 Try commenting out lines 32:33 and 40:41 in lift.R
+- Using a GENCODE annotation?
+Try commenting out line 25 in lift.R and line 27 in annotate.R